awsdocs/aws-security-hub-user-guide/doc_source/securityhub-regions.md

 ## Cross\-Region aggregation restrictions<a name="securityhub-regions-finding-aggregation-support"></a>

+In AWS GovCloud \(US\), [cross\-Region aggregation](finding-aggregation.md) is available for findings, finding updates, and insights across AWS GovCloud \(US\) only\.
+Specifically, you can only aggregate findings, finding updates, and insights between AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\)\.

-[Cross\-Region aggregation](finding-aggregation.md) is not available in the AWS GovCloud \(US\) Region\.
-In the China Regions, cross\-Region aggregation is only available across the China Regions \(specifically, you can only aggregate data from China \(Beijing\) to China \(Ningxia\), or vice versa\)\.
+In the China Regions, cross\-Region aggregation is available for findings, finding updates, and insights across the China Regions only\.
+Specifically, you can only aggregate findings, finding updates, and insights between China \(Beijing\) and China \(Ningxia\)\.

-You cannot use a Region that is disabled by default as your aggregation Region\.
+You can't use a Region that is disabled by default as your aggregation Region\.
 For a list of Regions that are disabled by default, see [Enabling a Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable) in the *AWS General Reference*\.

 ## Integrations not supported in all Regions<a name="securityhub-regions-integration-support"></a>

 Some integrations are not available in all Regions\.
-If an integration is not supported, it is not listed on the **Integrations** page\.
+If an integration is not available in a specific Region, it is not listed on the **Integrations** page of the Security Hub console when you choose that Region\.

 ### Integrations that are supported in China \(Beijing\) and China \(Ningxia\)<a name="securityhub-regions-integration-support-china"></a>